NWChemEx/Chemist/docs/source/background/terminology.rst

       Stands for "Quantum Mechanics/Molecular Mechanics".
 QM/MM is a technique where part of a target system is modeled with quantum mechanics and the rest is modeled with molecular mechanics.

+   UI
+      Stands for user interface.
+This is how end users interact with a software component.
+The UI may be the same or different from the API (how other software interacts with the component).